 Trees are living things and they too have preferences for special treatment like us, or our pets.
 The umbrella plant enjoys abundant humidity and fancying it with misting every couple of days with warm water is recommended.
 Using distilled or filtered water helps avoid deposits when you mist the leaves.

 A Home Called Soil

-Now that you know what the plant needs like food and water and how much it actually needs, let’s move onto the place it calls home: the pot, and specifically the soil.
-It does not require any special type, and a common potting soil is enough, the condition being the soil having a good drainage and moisture retaining the property.
+Now that you know what the plant needs like food and water and how much it actually needs, let’s move on to the place it calls home: the pot, and specifically the soil.
+It does not require any special type, and a common potting soil is enough, the condition being the soil having good drainage and moisture retaining the property.
 You can aerate the soil better by adding coarse sand or perlite.
-Or you can make your own perfect mixture by adding one part moist peat or humus, one part garden soil, a pinch of lime and one part of the above mentioned coarse sand or perlite.
+Or you can make your own perfect mixture by adding one part moist peat or humus, one part garden soil, a pinch of lime, and one part of the above-mentioned coarse sand or perlite.

 Adding fertilizer to this mix comes with its own list of instructions.
 A special foliage fertilizer or a liquid houseplant one is best to use, and the amount you add depends on the season it is growing in and the light the plant is receiving.

 While in winter, there is no requirement for fertilizing, from February on until October fertilizing the plant twice or four times per month with a diluted solution should be enough.
 Increase the frequency a little if the roots of the plant are bound to the pot.